TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 6/John 6.69.md

 ---

-And we have believed and know that thou art the Holy One of God.
+We have come to believe and know that you are the Christ, the Son of the living God."